 Terms & Conditions

 In these Terms and Conditions, 'we' or 'us' means Study Group Limited ('Study Group').
 Study Group is the owner and provider of the University of Aberdeen International Study Centre (the 'Centre').
-It is incorporated in England and Wales (Company number 02325576) with its registered office at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
+It is incorporated in England and Wales (Company number 02325576) with its registered office at 21 Station Street, Brighton, BN1 4DE.
 References to the ‘University’ are to the University of Aberdeen.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you confirm your acceptance of our offer.